plai-group/ubc-cs-jekyll-theme/README.md

 ------------------

-What we faculty really care about is being able to _quickly_ generate content and post it online.
-Experienced faculty understand that keeping the maintenance costs of these kinds of systems low is also of paramount importance.
+What we academics really care about is being able to _quickly_ generate content and post it online.
+Experienced academics understand that keeping the maintenance costs of these kinds of systems low is also of paramount importance.
 Using this distributed, anarchic system makes both true.

 This template